Ultrastrong time-dependent light-matter interactions are gauge-relative: Toy model

-The idea of separating off the virtual photon cloud as a component of the electromagnetic field that is permanently tied to the material system was considered early on within the so called Pauli-Fierz representation \cite{cohen-tannoudji_atom-photon_2010}.
-More recently, the conversion of ground state photons to real (measurable) photons has received renewed interest in various contexts including semiconducting and superconducting \cite{stassi_spontaneous_2013,falci_ultrastrong_2019}, electroluminescent \cite{cirio_ground_2016}, and lossy \cite{liberato_virtual_2017} systems.
-Ref. \cite{stefano_feynman-diagrams_2017} shows how time-dependent electromagnetic pulses might be used for the conversion.

-Theoretically, a representation in which ground state virtual photons are eliminated can be realised as a special case of the $\alpha$-gauge framework \cite{drummond_unifying_1987,stokes_extending_2012,stokes_gauge_2013,stokes_gauge_2019}.
-In Eq. (\ref{hamtim}) this is achieved by choosing $\alpha=\alpha_g\equiv 1/(1+\delta)$, which implies $u_\alpha^+(t)\equiv 0$.
-The interaction Hamiltonian linear in $\eta(t)$ then has number-conserving form.
-The components quadratic in $\eta(t)$ can be removed by purely {\em local} Bugoliubov transformations (see Supplementary Note \ref{Gph}).
-In this representation the ground state has the form of a bare vacuum, meaning that the virtual photons dressing the ground state have been included implicitly within the bare states (see Supplementary Note \ref{Gph}).

-Quite generally, probability amplitudes for processes connecting eigenstates of $H_0$ are weighted by a function that depends both on the energy difference between the unperturbed states and on the interaction duration \cite{cohen-tannoudji_atom-photon_2010}.
-This function has a dominant peak when the energy difference is zero, and the peak has a width on the order of the inverse of the interaction duration \cite{cohen-tannoudji_atom-photon_2010,compagno_atom-field_1995,stokes_quantum_2016}.
-Thus, a loosely holding (bare) energy-time uncertainty relation emerges, according to which ($\alpha$-dependent) virtual processes occur over relatively short time scales \cite{cohen-tannoudji_atom-photon_2010,compagno_atom-field_1995,stokes_quantum_2016}.
-In the opposite extreme of infinite interaction times the weighting function of the energy difference becomes a delta-function, and one recovers the definition of the $S$-matrix \cite{cohen-tannoudji_atom-photon_2010}.

-When dealing with fast and strong interactions, a model corresponding to $\alpha=0$ or $\alpha=1$, which are both commonly chosen gauges in light-matter theory, will not generally produce even qualitatively accurate predictions if the underlying physics of the system is more correctly described by an interaction corresponding, for example, to $\alpha \sim \alpha_g= 1/(1+\delta)$.
-In fact, even conventional gauges $\alpha=0$ and $\alpha=1$, generally give significantly different physical predictions when the coupling $\eta(t)$ is ultrastrong and ultra-fast, because the two models possess different dependences on the underlying model parameters.
+Ultrastrong and fast interactions are now of major importance \cite{kockum_ultrastrong_2019,forn-diaz_ultrastrong_2019}.
+For such interactions a model corresponding to $\alpha=0$ or $\alpha=1$, which are both commonly chosen gauges in light-matter theory, will not generally produce even qualitatively accurate predictions if the underlying physics of the system is more correctly described by an interaction corresponding, for example, to $\alpha \sim \alpha_g= 1/(1+\delta)$, for which $u^+_\alpha(t)$ vanishes identically.
+In fact, as we shall show, even conventional gauges $\alpha=0$ and $\alpha=1$ generally give significantly different physical predictions when the coupling $\eta(t)$ is ultrastrong and ultra-fast, because the two models possess different dependencies on the underlying model parameters.